image hero banner

 Telehealth & Reimbursement for MNT

-Please refer to this report from Sarah Conca, our Public Policy Director, for additional details on how Bulfinch can further assist MAND in achieving our legislative priorities in future legislative sessions.
-The primary goal of our partnership remains advocating for telehealth MNT reimbursement parity until all telehealth services provided by RDs in MA are paid on par with in-person visits.
+MAND’s Executive Committee and Director of Public Policy continue to work with the lobbyists to follow through on the primary goal of our partnership: advocating for telehealth MNT reimbursement parity until telehealth services provided by RDNs in MA are paid on par with in-person visits.

-MAND's Executive Committee and Public Policy Panel are pleased to announce that, in conjunction with our partner organizations in the tMED Coalition, MAND was able to successfully advocate for a number of important changes to the long-awaited MA Division of Insurance (DOI) telehealth regulations, released on Friday, November 17.
-These changes clarify and expand upon definitions governing telehealth coverage and reimbursement as outlined in the "Patients First Act" (a.k.a., telehealth bill) signed into law on January 1, 2021.
+In conjunction with our partner organizations in the tMED Coalition, MAND successfully advocated for a number of important changes to the MA Division of Insurance (DOI) telehealth regulations.
+The changes clarify and expand upon definitions governing telehealth coverage and reimbursement as outlined in the "Patients First Act" (a.k.a., telehealth bill) signed into law on January 1, 2021.

 • MAND will continue to advocate for telehealth rate parity until all covered telehealth services provided by dietitians in Massachusetts are paid on par with in-person visits.
 We will advocate both as the voice of our profession and in coalition with other like-minded organizations.
 To that end, we continue to advocate for MAND’s MNT telehealth parity bills and the tMED Coalition’s broader telehealth parity bills.